Updated March 6, 2023

 - Database operation.

 They can be coded within a view or table and also a database or scheme for which the given event belongs.
 There are many other uses of triggers as well.
-They are used to generate column values upon activation.
-And, For event logging within the table activities such as auditing, and creating table duplicates.
-Triggers are used for security too, they can implement functions such as security authorization, and can handle invalid transactions.
+For example, they are used to generate column values upon activation.
+And, For event logging within the table activities such as auditing and creating table duplicates.
+Triggers are used for security, too; they can implement security authorization functions and handle invalid transactions.

 Part 2 – PLSQL Interview Questions (Advanced)

 Let us now have a look at the advanced PLSQL Interview Questions and Answers.

 Q6.
 Mention a few of the schema objects that can be created using PL/SQL?

 A schema is defined as a user-owned set of schema objects, also as logical data structures.
 These schema objects types are classified as follows: